Autianic/clockworkpi-linux/README.md

 Create a GPT partition table with MBR compatibility using gdisk:

 ```
-gdisk ./mmc.img
+gdisk ./mmc.raw
 ```

 In the prompt, use `o` to initialise a partition table.
 Use `n` to create a new partition.
 This is going to hold the U-Boot configuration along with the Linux kernel and its initramfs.
+The partition number should be `1`.
 Set its starting offset to sector `32768`.
 The U-Boot binaries will later be written into the preceding sectors.
 Size the partition `+1G` (include the `+` sign.
 Otherwise it is seen as an absolute end offset).
 When asked for a partition type, set it to Linux filesystem which would be gdisk's `8300` or GUID `0FC63DAF-8483-4772-8E79-3D69D8477DE4`.

 Create another partition that is going to hold the actual OS.
 From that point you can pretty much add any other partition you want.
-Similar to before, use `n` to create a new partition, hit `Enter` with no value to have no gap to the previous partition, and then set i.e. `+15G` to have the partition sized `15GiB` or leave the value for the end offset empty to fill up the rest of the space.
+Similar to before, use `n` to create a new partition.
+Hit `Enter` to set the suggested partition number.
+Hit `Enter` again with no value to have no gap to the previous partition, and then set i.e. `+15G` to have the partition sized `15GiB` or leave the value for the end offset empty to fill up the rest of the space.

 See `man gdisk` or https://wiki.archlinux.org/title/GPT_fdisk for help on `gdisk`.